OOub/hummus/README.md

 * the network getter **getNeuronPopulations()** a vector of neuron populations that we just created.
 This getter returns a struct with 3 fields: **rfNeurons** a vector of neurons belonging to a population, **rfID** the ID of a receptive field in case the **addReceptivefields()** method was used, and **layerID** the ID of the layer a population belongs to.

-* the network method **allToallConnectivity()** connects all neurons of a presynaptic population with all neurons from a posynaptic population.
+* the network method **allToAllConnectivity()** connects all neurons of a presynaptic population with all neurons from a posynaptic population.
 It has 7 parameters:

 1. a reference to a presynaptic neuron population
 2. a reference to a postsynaptic neuron population